discos/simulators/doc/content/users.rst

       The following section describes setup process and the command line interface of the package.
 Installing the required Python dependencies and the package itself will require no longer than 5 minutes.
-      In order to run this package, Python 2.7 is required.
+      In order to run this package, Python>=3.9 is required.

 Package setup